ZanBizjakUni/RG_Seminar/README.md

 GLAD (https://github.com/dav1dde/glad-web) for accessing the OpenGL functionalities.
 Window creation and event listening was handled by the GLFW library ( https://www.glfw.org/ ).

+--Most of the readme will be moved over to the Wiki at some point in time--

 ------------------------------------------------------------------------------------------------------------------------------

 **The engine:**